Kiran Chetry: Early life and education

 Kiran was born in Patan Hospital (Shanta Bhawan), Patan, Nepal.
-Seven months later her parents moved their new family to the United States.
-Her surname, Chetry, refers to the traditional caste of rulers and soldiers among Hindus in the Middle Hills of Nepal.
-Kiran's father Hom Chetry belongs to this community.
+Seven months later, she moved with her parents and family to the United States.
+Her surname, Chetry, refers to the traditional caste of rulers and soldiers among Hindus in the Middle Hills of Nepal, and Kiran's father Hom Chetry belongs to this community.
 Kiran's mother Nancy is of German, Ukrainian, and Dutch ancestry.
 Her parents met while Nancy was a Peace Corps Volunteer in Nepal.

 Kiran grew up in Gaithersburg, Maryland and attended Montgomery Blair High School in Silver Spring, Maryland, where she served in student government, danced on the pom squad, and competed on the swim team.
 Upon graduation she enrolled at the University of Maryland, College Park's College of Journalism, where she joined the Alpha Pi chapter of Delta Delta Delta sorority and received her Bachelor of Arts in broadcast journalism.

 Career

 Chetry began her career in 1995 at News 21 in Rockville, Maryland.
 The next year she moved to WICU-TV in Erie, Pennsylvania, where she was the main anchor and health reporter.
 (She met her future husband Chris Knowles there who was the prime-time news anchor.)
 She received the Best Enterprise Reporting award from the Pennsylvania Associated Press Broadcasters Association in 1997 for her series "Young and Hooked," which looked at teen smoking.
-In 1999 Chetry went from WICU-TV to KXTV in Sacramento, California to work as a morning anchor and reporter until joining Fox News Channel.
+In 1999, Chetry moved from WICU-TV to KXTV in Sacramento, California to work as a morning anchor and reporter.

+Fox News

-In 2001 Chetry joined the cable news network Fox News Channel as a general reporter, first appearing on March 8, 2001, in a story about eating ice cream.
-The next year Chetry was honored with the Making our Mark (MOM) Award from the Association of Nepalis in the Americas.
-During her time at Fox News, she worked as a rotating anchor for Fox News Live and the early morning news program Fox & Friends First.
+In 2001, Chetry joined Fox News Channel as a general reporter, first appearing on March 8, 2001, in a story about eating ice cream.
+The following year, in 2002, she was awarded the Making our Mark (MOM) Award from the Association of Nepalis in the Americas.
+At Fox News, she worked as a rotating anchor for Fox News Live and the early morning news program Fox & Friends First.
 In late 2005, she became a regular co-host on the network's weekend morning news program, Fox & Friends Weekend.